-- National Treasury's guidelines and macroeconomic policy. - Growth in the City and continued economic development. - Efficient revenue management which aims to ensure maximum annual collection rate for property rates and other key service charges. - Electricity tariff increases as approved by the National Electricity Regulator of South Africa. - Achievement of full cost recovery of specific user charges especially in relation to trading services including the Fresh Produce Market. - Determining the tariff escalation rate by establishing/calculating the revenue requirement of each service. - The municipality's Property Rates Policy approved in terms of the Municipal Property Rates Act; 2004 (Act 6 of 2004) (MPRA)(as amendit). - Increased ability to extend new services and recover costs. - The municipality's Indigent Policy and rendering of free basic services. - Enforcement of the credit control and debt collection policy
+- National Treasury's guidelines and macroeconomic policy. - Growth in the City and continued economic development. - Efficient revenue management which aims to ensure maximum annual collection rate for property rates and other key service charges. - Electricity tariff increases as approved by the National Electricity Regulator of South Africa. - Achievement of full cost recovery of specific user charges especially in relation to trading services. - Determining the tariff escalation rate by establishing/calculating the revenue requirement of each service. - The municipality's Property Rates Policy approved in terms of the Municipal Property Rates Act; 2004 (Act 6 of 2004) (MPRA). - Increased ability to extend new services and recover costs. - The municipality's Indigent Policy and rendering of free basic services. - Tariff Policies of the City. - Enforcement of the credit control and debt collection policy